pragmamark/pragmaconf17/README.md

-## Pragmaconf17
+## #PragmaConf17
-A collection of slide decks, videos and other material for the Pragma Conference 17 talks
+A collection of slide decks, videos and other material for the [#Pragma Conference 2017](http://pragmaconference.com/) talks.

 ## Talks
 ### Thursday, October 12th